sainaveenbysani/receipt_processor/README.md

 https://github.com/fetch-rewards/receipt-processor-challenge/

 PreRequisite: Docker need to be installed and running in your machine.
-Here, I providing the docker image so that you can download it directly and run it in your machine.
+Here, I have provided the docker image so that you can download it directly and run it in your machine.
 Download Docker Image here:https://github.com/sainaveenbysani/Files Download the Files_Main folder into local and Extract the folder.
 It will contain the receipt_docker.tar zip file.